jatkinson1000/rse-skills-workshop/exercises/code_structure/README.md

 ## Inspect and change the example code

-Look at the code and identify duplicated code blocks as well as other code snippets that could be moved into separate functions to increase readability and reusability.
+Look at the code in the `plotting.py` file and identify duplicated code blocks as well as other code snippets that could be moved into separate functions to increase readability and reusability.
 Make those changes and experiment with the code -- what can you now easily do?